Our Impact / Global Research Advisory Committee

 Pete Allison is director of the Kurt Hahn Consortium for Values and Experiential Learning at The Pennsylvania State University.
 He has worked with various OB schools around the world instructing and researching processes and outcomes of Outward Bound experiences.
 He is a skier, canoeist and mountaineer favouring Arctic and Himalayan environments.
 He is a fellow of the Royal Geographical Society, Explorers Club of New York, Young Explorers Trust and the British Exploring Society.

-jim sibthorp – USA
+Jim Sibthorp – USA

 Jim Sibthorp is a professor of Parks, Recreation, and Tourism at the University of Utah.
 His scholarship focuses on youth programming and outdoor education, much of which has been in collaboration with his research partners NOLS and the American Camp Association.
 Jim has written extensively on topics involving outdoor and adventure education and coauthored Outdoor Adventure Education: Foundations, Theory, and Research.
 Jim has collaborated with Outward Bound Hong Kong as well as several of the Outward Bound schools in the US via research on outcomes, processes, and college pathway programs.
 He regularly serves on editorial boards for professional journals, and he currently serves on the Research Advisory Council for the Coalition for Education in the Outdoors.
 Jim is a Fellow in the Academy of Leisure Sciences, and he has been recognized by his university and both the Association for Experiential Education and the American Camp Association for his contributions to graduate education and research.

-aaron funnell – vietnam
+aaron funnell – hong Kong

 Aaron is originally from Australia, and also serves as a member of the Association for Experiential Education Accreditation Council.
 His research experience is in phenomenology, and separately he has implemented and overseen quantitative research systems, including publishing Impact Reports in two separate OB schools.